 The celebration of Confirmation for our young people is another highlight of our church year which normally takes places in May or June.
 If you would like to understand more about Confirmation, click here and take some time to read and watch the videos.

 This is a Deanery-wide programme for young people from the Salisbury Catholic Churches and from the parishes of the Sacred Heart, Tisbury and Christ the King, Amesbury.
-We invite young people to apply in September when they are in Year 9, with the preparation classes starting in October.
+We invite young people to apply in Autumn term when they are in Year 9.
+Please click here for the 2019/20 Programme

-The preparation of adults for the Sacrament of Confirmation usually takes place in the context of our Journey in Faith/RCIA group, please contact Fr Michael or Fr Saji on 333581.
+The preparation of adults for the Sacrament of Confirmation usually takes place in the context of our Journey in Faith/RCIA group, please contact Fr Anthony on 333581

 The Church identifies three roles for Confirmation sponsors: First, as a role-model in the faith.
 Because of this, the Church asks that a sponsor be at least sixteen years of age, be fully initiated in the Church (has celebrated the sacraments of Baptism, Eucharist and Confirmation), and be a practicing member of the Church.
 Second, a sponsor is a companion on the candidate's faith journey.
 Ideally, this should/could be one of the candidate's baptismal godparents.
 This is encouraged by the Church to show the close connection between the two sacraments.
 Finally, the Confirmation sponsor witnesses for the candidate before the Church.
 By their presence at the Confirmation celebration, the sponsor publicly proclaims the candidate's readiness.